bamos/bamos.github.io/_posts/2013-07-31-pcap-analysis.md

 ---
 layout: post
-title: A quick and dirty analysis of pcap files with tcpflow and foremost.
+title: A quick and dirty analysis of pcap files with tcpflow and foremost
 tags: [Bash]
 ---